beca-g/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)
+## Experience

+**Misfit Fashion** | APR19 - SEPT20
+_Account Manager_

+- Overseeing and managing product life cycle, from inception to delivery.
+- Problem solving with factories and suppliers to meet clients needs.
+- Critical path management, monitoring the production process ensuring all deliveries are met and prioritising key lines within the factory schedule.

+**AQ/AQ** | JUN17 - NOV18
+_Production and Development Manager_

+- Leading the development of multi-product monthly ranges.
+- Problem-solving with factories, finding solutions to reduce prices by reviewing fabric options, lay plans and construction methods.
+- Critical path management, monitoring the production process from design concept through to bulk delivery.
+- Mentoring and managing junior staff, delegating work to help grow and develop their careers.

 ## Education